 Extra virgin olive oil

 Sour cream or cottage cheese

-1. To make the marinade roughly chop the onion and garlic and pop in a large heavy bottomed pot with a teaspoon of sunflower oil on a medium heat.
-Cook for about 10 minutes or until soft.
+1. To make the marinade, roughly chop the onion and garlic and put in a large heavy bottomed pot with a tsp of sunflower oil on a medium heat.
+Cook for about 10 minutes until soft.